laravel/docs/routing.md

 You do not need to manually verify the CSRF token on POST, PUT, or DELETE requests.
 The `VerifyCsrfToken` [HTTP middleware](/docs/5.0/middleware) will verify token in the request input matches the token stored in the session.

+#### X-CSRF-TOKEN

 In addition to looking for the CSRF token as a "POST" parameter, the middleware will also check for the `X-CSRF-TOKEN` request header.
-You could, for example, store the token in a meta-tag and use jQuery to add it to your headers before sending:
+You could, for example, store the token in a "meta" tag and instruct jQuery to add it to all request headers:

 	<meta name="csrf-token" content="{{ csrf_token() }}" />

 	$.ajaxSetup({
             headers: {
                 'X-CSRF-TOKEN': $('meta[name="csrf-token"]').attr('content')
             }
         });

-Now anytime you use an ajax query the CSRF token will automatically be included in your ajax header - no need for any code changes to your individual functions:
+Now all AJAX requests will automatically include the CSRF token:

 	$.ajax({
 	   url: "/foo/bar",
 	})

+#### X-XSRF-TOKEN

 Laravel also stores the CSRF token in a `XSRF-TOKEN` cookie.
 You can use the cookie value to set the `X-XSRF-TOKEN` request header.
 Some Javascript frameworks, like Angular, do this automatically for you.